-© 2021 Bellwether Education Partners
+© 2023 Bellwether

-This report carries a Creative Commons license, which permits noncommercial re-use of content when proper attribution is provided.
-This means you are free to copy, display and distribute this work, or include content from this report in derivative works, under the following conditions:

-Attribution.
-You must clearly attribute the work to Bellwether Education Partners, and provide a link back to the publication at http://bellwethereducation.org/.

-Noncommercial.
-You may not use this work for commercial purposes without explicit prior permission from Bellwether Education Partners.
+- @ This report carries a Creative Commons license, which permits noncommercial re-use of content when proper attribution is provided.
+This means you are free to copy, display and distribute this work, or include content from this report in derivative works, under the following conditions: - Attribution.
+You must clearly attribute the work to Bellwether and provide a link back to the publication at www.bellwether.org. - Someone value of the commercial.
+You may not use this work for commercial purposes without explicit prior permission from Bellwether. - 3 Share Alike.

-Share Alike.
 If you alter, transform, or build upon this work, you may distribute the resulting work only under a license identical to this one.